 Over the last two years, the United Kingdom has been in a state of flux.
 Ever since a referendum in June 2016 that decided on leaving the European Union, there’s been a lot of confusion about the future of the country.
-For British citizens living abroad it’s unclear if they’ll be able to stay there, and for international companies the economic impact is still hard to gauge.
+For British citizens living abroad, it’s unclear if they’ll be able to stay there, and for international companies, the economic impact is still hard to gauge.
 One thing is for sure, however — a lot of things are going to change.

 Changing security procedures

 For the hundreds of millions of EU nationals that want to come into the UK, it’s likely that the country’s new status will have them waiting a fair bit longer.
-The current ‘fast track’ lines that are available to pass the border faster than visitors from outside of the EU might disappear, leaving it only accessible for UK citizen.
+The current ‘fast track’ lines that are available to pass the border faster than visitors from outside of the EU might disappear, leaving it only accessible for UK citizens.
 This will significantly increase their time spent waiting at the airport — a big burden on the weary business traveler that needs to fly in and out on a regular basis.

 Increasing flight fares

 Even though the date Brexit will go into effect is approaching fast, it’s still unclear how certain things will spin out.
-One of the main things that still needs to be decided on is the freedom of flights coming in and out of the UK.
-Currently, any EU airline is free to fly anywhere within the area, making it possible for connections to exist between Britain and the mainland.
+One of the main things that still need to be decided on is the freedom of flights coming in and out of the UK.
+Currently, any EU airline is free to fly anywhere within the area, making it possible for connections to existing between Britain and the mainland.